Hong Kong airport reopens after protests, but hundreds more flights cancelled

 The protesters adopted the slogan after a woman suffered a serious facial injury that reportedly caused her to lose the vision in one eye at a demonstration that turned violent on Sunday night.

-The demonstrators accuse police of causing the injury by firing a bean-bag round, and cite the case as evidence of what they say has been an excessive and disproportionate response by police to their protests.
+The demonstrators have accused police of causing the injury by firing a bean-bag round, and cite the case as evidence of what they say has been an excessive and disproportionate response by police to their protests.

-The activists have called on their supporters to return to the airport later on Tuesday, though it was unclear whether authorities would allow that to happen.
+The protests began in opposition to a Bill that would have allowed extraditions to the mainland, but quickly evolved into a broader bid to reverse a slide of rights and freedoms in the southern Chinese city.

 READ: Hong Kong police admit 'disguising' themselves in protests